enricomariafusi/devpractice/fusi/README.md

 and put in the same folder the executable runs.

-NEXT STEP: to start it using docker.
+NEXT STEP: to start it using docker using the "generic" driver.